Downtown Montreal Attractions near our hotel

-Our downtown Montreal hotel is conveniently situated near many of our cities most popular attractions.
+Our hotel is conveniently situated in an affluent neighborhood on the upper west side of downtown Montreal, near many of our cities most popular attractions.
 From stunning museums and art galleries, to historic churches and architecture, our city is an amalgamation of the best in new-world culture and old-world history.
 If you’re looking for a vacation that encompasses both traditional and modern wonders, then Montreal is the city for you!

 Attractions we recommend in Downtown Montreal